wlg1/wlg1.github.io/ch1.1.md

 <!---[picture of X as input vector, W as arrow, O=WX as Model 2 vector on [cat pic].
 W in b/w, with cols of both darker blue and darker red]--->

+[also put color coded outgoing weights for NN, write about this relating to matrix]

 In Model 2, $$\color{#CBC3E3}{X = \begin{bmatrix} 0.5 \\ 2 \end{bmatrix}}$$ no longer labels <img src="/cob/cat.PNG" width="50" height="40">; it's labeled by <span style="color:#9B59B6">the vector O</span>.
 How do we calculate what the new label for <img src="/cob/cat.PNG" width="50" height="40"> is?
 In other words, how do we calculate the <span style="color:#9B59B6">values of the vector O = WX</span> by multiplying <span style="color:#CBC3E3">vector X</span> with <span style="color:#9B59B6">matrix W</span>?
 We will reveal the answer in section [].